 When I started my blog, I didn’t want to spend all day on social media trying to grow my following.
 But every single blog post seemed to not agree with me.
-Some blog posts went as far as giving me a timeline of when, how, and why to be on social media throughout the day.
-I wanted to spend less time on social media, and more time focusing on my business.
+They all said that in order to grow a business, constant use of social media was important.
+I wanted to spend less time on social media.
+I wanted to spend more time focusing on my business.
 For me, I didn’t want to be tied to my phone and computer all day, every day.
 I knew there had to be a better solution.

-Between managing a Facebook, Instagram, Pinterest, and Twitter, I thought I would lose my mind.
-One day, I decided I would get my biz together, focus on what was important and grow my business the way I wanted to.
-One of the first steps was to automate my social media without sacrificing the engagement that I had with my followers.
-I’m glad to say that I am finally starting to achieve that mission!
+With managing all of my social media profiles, I thought I would lose my mind.
+One day, I decided I would get my biz together, focus on what was important, and grow my business the way I wanted to, on my terms.
+One of the first steps was to automate my social media without sacrificing the engagement that I had with my audience.
+I’m glad to say that I’ve achieved that mission!
 Let me share with you how I’ve done it.

 I love Social Warfare.
 I was hesitant to buy a plugin (as all of the plugins I use are free), but it has been wonderful!
 What’s great about social warfare is that I can insert in multiple photos for social media, and create descriptions for them.
 That way, when people schedule anything from my blog, they don’t have to do any extra work, and neither do I!